michaelrsweet/mmd/README.md

   the reason for this is to better support different kinds of output from the markdown "source", including XHTML, man, and `xml2rfc`.

+- Tabs are silently expanded to the markdown standard of four spaces since HTML uses eight spaces per tab.

 - Link titles are silently ignored.

 - Thematic breaks using a mix of whitespace and the separator character are not